-Some expressions may not simply require parentheses, but may instead have to be rewritten.
-For example, an expression in the form of a < b < c will not execute and adding parentheses will change the meaning of the expression.
-Therefore, to execute successfully this expression needs to be rewritten in the form of (a < b) & (b < c).
+Some expressions may not simply require parentheses but may instead have to be rewritten.
+For example, an expression in the form of a < b < c will not run, and adding parentheses will change the meaning of the expression.
+Therefore, to run successfully, this expression must be rewritten in the form of (a < b) & (b < c).

-Classes are used in Map Algebra tools for parameters that have multiple arguments.
-The use of classes for input parameters allows you to easily access the individual arguments of a parameter to query, alter, and add additional arguments.
-An example showing the use of a class follows:
+Classes are used in map algebra tools for parameters that have multiple arguments.
+The use of classes for input parameters allows you to access the individual arguments of a parameter to query, alter, and add arguments.
+The following is an example showing the use of a class:

 outRas = FocalStatistics("inRaster", NbrCircle(5, "CELL"), "SUM")

 In the above statement, the sum is calculated for each cell within a five-cell circular neighborhood.
 NbrCircle is a class that creates a NbrCircle object.

 The following is an example of a remap table class.
 Any number of values can be entered into a remap class.